Dipeshtwis/redux-bookstore/README.md

 # React Bookstore

-In this milestone I've added the whole folder structure, form, react components, and reducer actions.
+In this milestone I've added the add and delete book functionality.

 <div align="center">